Senate panel to ask Facebook about data access report

 "The Commerce Committee will be sending Facebook a letter seeking additional information" about issues including transparency and privacy risks, Republican Senator John Thune said Monday in a statement to Reuters.

-The New York Times reported Sunday that Facebook had access agreements with at least 60 different device makers -- including companies like Apple, Microsoft, Samsung and BlackBerry.
-The data of users' friends was also often made available without explicit consent, according to the report, raising compliance issues with a 2011 consent decree with the Federal Trade Commission.
+The New York Times reported Sunday that Facebook had access agreements with at least 60 different device makers, including companies such as Apple, Microsoft, Samsung and BlackBerry.
+The data of users' friends was also often made available without explicit consent, according to the report, raising compliance issues with a 2011 consent decree from the Federal Trade Commission.

 Facebook has been under scrutiny since the revelation in March that consultancy Cambridge Analytica had misused Facebook user data in the lead up to the 2016 US presidential election.
 Since then, Facebook CEO Mark Zuckerberg has testified in front of Congress and the European Parliament to answer questions about Facebook's handling of user data.